 2 Dashes Coffee Bitters

-Rim glass with crushed almonds, cocoa powder and sugar mixture then chill in the freezer.
-Place a cup of ice into your cocktail shaker, add the Chocolate Vodka, Amaretto and Creme de Cacao and shake until chilled then pour into chilled martini glass, tap on the coffee bitters and enjoy.
+Rim glass with the cocoa powder and sugar mixture then chill in the freezer.
+Place a cup of ice into your cocktail shaker, add the Chocolate Vodka, Amaretto and Creme de Cacao and shake until chilled then pour into chilled cocktail glass, tap on the coffee bitters and enjoy.

 National Bittersweet Chocolate Almond Day is November 7th.